BlinkDL/ChatRWKV/README.md

 ![RWKV-eval](RWKV-eval.png)

-It is not instruct-tuned for conversation yet, so don't directly ask it to do stuffs (unless it's a simple question).
+It is not instruct-tuned, so don't directly ask it to do stuffs (unless it's a simple question).

-For "Instruct-test1" RWKV-4 models (available in 1B5/3B/7B https://huggingface.co/BlinkDL, check https://huggingface.co/datasets/bigscience/xP3all/viewer/en/train for prompt examples):

 ```+gen \nQ: prompt\n\nA:```